 And so, on to my list of the top 9 best electric bikes for commuting in 2022.
 All of the bikes below have been hand picked based on their specification, value for money and customer feedback.

-The Eskute Wayfarer Pro is currently one of the best electric bikes for commuting available for the price.
-It punches well above its weight in terms of specification, and benefits from a Bafang M200 mid-drive motor with a very respectable 432Wh battery (made with Samsung cells).
+The Eskute Polluno Pro is new for 2022 and replaces the Wayfarer Pro.
+Just like the Wayfarer, It punches well above its weight in terms of specification, and benefits from the latest Bafang M410 mid-drive motor and a very respectable 522Wh battery (made with Samsung cells).
 Other features include mudguards, lights, hydraulic brakes, front suspension fork and 28″ x 2.1″ Kenda tyres.

 Although Eskute are a relatively new brand in the UK and Europe, they have quickly established a loyal following.
 I’ve had the benefit of using their Voyager e-MTB and have been suitably impressed with the build quality and performance.

-If you’re looking for a decent quality e-bike for the daily commute, the Eskute Wayfarer Pro ticks all the right boxes and comes highly recommended!
+If you’re looking for a decent quality e-bike for the daily commute, the Eskute Polluno Pro ticks all the right boxes and comes highly recommended!

 2. Orbea H30 EQ